hemilabs/hippos/hippo-003.md

 ### Bitcoin Finality Governor (BFG)

 BFG has been drastically simplified, and now runs in a stateless manner.
-It's only purpose is to receive and respond to queries asking for the finality value of a a keystone (i.e., how deep a keystone is in the Bitcoin chain).
+Its only purpose is to receive and respond to queries asking for the finality value of a keystone (i.e., how deep a keystone is in the Bitcoin chain).

 ![BFG workflow](hippo-003/bfg_workflow.png)

 Upon receiving a finality request for a keystone, the request is relayed to op-geth, ascertaining the existence of that keystone and up to N descendants.
 If op-geth is unaware of the keystone, then it must not be present in the canonical chain, and is considered invalid.

 In order to calculate the finality of a keystone, BFG then requests information about the presence and depth of these keystones in the Bitcoin chain from a keystone-indexing Bitcoin source-of-truth (e.g., TBC).
 A keystone inherits the finality value of any descendant whose finality value is greater than its own, as the presence of a keystone in the Bitcoin chain validates the canonicity of every one of its ancestor keystones.
-Thus, BFG continously sends requests to op-geth requesting increasingly distant descendants.
+Thus, BFG continuously sends requests to op-geth requesting increasingly distant descendants.

 Once no more descendants can be retrieved or one of the retrieved keystones has achieved ultrafinality - the point after which a keystone is deep enough in the Bitcoin chain that there is no practical value in calculating a better finality value - the best finality value of any of the keystones is returned back to the caller.

-## Compatability
+## Compatibility
-This upgrade is breaking to most nodes and dameons.
+This upgrade is breaking to most nodes and daemons.
 Those running standalone daemons should follow the instructions in the [heminetwork repository](https://github.com/hemilabs/heminetwork), in order to update to the latest version.
 Similarly, node runners should upgrade their nodes by following the instructions in the [hemi-node repository](https://github.com/hemilabs/hemi-node).

 ## Changelog